Stephen-Adwini-Badu/08.-J.P-Morgan-Project/README.md

-# Project README: Loan Default Prediction and Price Prediction
+# Loan Default Prediction and Price Prediction Project

 This project comprises two interconnected objectives, each represented by a separate Jupyter Notebook.
 Both objectives aim to apply machine learning methodologies to solve practical problems in predictive analytics.
 Below is a detailed overview of the project's objectives, methodologies, and other essential information.